 Pursuant to an installment agreement dated December 13, 2006, the Authority agrees to provide for the acquisition of a Water Project in a manner approved by the City and to sell the project to the City.
 Under the terms of this agreement, the City is obligated to pay the purchase price from net revenue derived from the operation of the Water System in amounts equal to the Authority's annual debt service obligations on its \$54,570,000 2006 Water Revenue Bonds.
-As of June 30, 2015, the outstanding installment receivable from the City was \$52,270,000.
+As of June 30, 2016, the outstanding installment receivable from the City was \$0 as a result of the issuance of the 2015 Water Refunding Bonds.